 NOCTI is a provider of industry-based credentials and partner industry certifications for CTE programs across the nation.
 NOCTI assessments are frequently used to meet Perkins accountability requirements, to guide data-driven instructional improvement, and/or to assist with teacher evaluation systems.

-Project Lead The Way (PLTW) is an activity-, project-, and problem-based curriculum that gives K-12 students a chance to apply what they know, identify problems, find unique solutions, and lead their own learning.
+- An activity-, project-, and problem-based curriculum focused on engineering that gives K-12 students a chance to apply what they know, identify problems, find unique solutions, and lead their own learning.

 The Project Management Institute Education Foundation (PMIEF) is a not-for-profit organization seeking to inspire and empower people to realize their potential and transform their lives and their communities through the use of project management knowledge.
 The goal is to build a better-prepared workforce through academic and professional development scholarships as well as student and professional awards.
-A number of schools have integrated their instructional materials into career and technical programs.
+A number of schools have integrated their instructional materials into Career and Technical programs.
 The Institute provides teacher professional learning, a global project learning network and teacher and student learning materials.